- Hibiscus UV Sunglasses

 Creative Tip: Is anyone else still obsessed with multicolor ballpoints?
 They’ll bring a great pop of color to these notebooks.
 Total Cost: $23–$37

 Nothing says summertime like popsicle-stained mouths, sand between the toes, and vibrant, bouncy beach balls.
-These miniature balls are sure to go over well.
+These fun beach balls are sure to go over well.

 Creative Tip: Make it personal by adding a “Hope you have a ball this summer” gift tag.
 Total Cost: $14–$19